gggeek/polyfill-xmlrpc/README.md

 To generate the code-coverage report, run `./tests/ci/vm.sh runcoverage`

+FAQ
+---

+Q: is it possible to specify the precision used to serialize Double values?
+A: yes, by setting a positive integer value to `\PhpXmlRpc\Polyfill\XmlRpc\XmlRpc::$xmlpc_double_precision`

 License
 -------
 Use of this software is subject to the terms in the [license.txt](license.txt) file